redlady504/IBMCOURSE7HOUSEPRICE-/README.md

 Using Python, pandas, and scikit-learn, I completed a series of exercises in a Jupyter Notebook to build predictive models and generate insights from real-world housing data.

-🗂️ Dataset Overview
+Dataset Overview
-The dataset includes home sale data from King County, Washington (including Seattle), with transactions recorded between May 2014 and May 2015.
-Key features in the dataset include:
+Dataset includes home sales from King County, Washington (including Seattle).

-🏠 Square footage
+Time period: May 2014 to May 2015.

-🛏️ Number of bedrooms
+Features include:

-🛁 Number of bathrooms
+Square footage

-🌲 Zip code
+Number of bedrooms

-🏗️ Number of floors
+Number of bathrooms

-🧱 Condition and grade of the home
+Zip code

-📅 Date of sale
+Number of floors

-💲 Sale price (target variable)
+House condition and grade

-📌 Objectives
+Date of sale

-Understand the structure and summary of the dataset
+Sale price (target)

-Handle missing values and perform data preprocessing
+Project Objectives

-Create linear regression models using scikit-learn
+Load and explore real estate data

-Evaluate models using metrics like R² score
+Clean and preprocess the dataset

-Visualize data relationships and regression fits
+Use linear and polynomial regression models

-Apply polynomial regression and regularization techniques
+Evaluate model performance

-📓 Notebook Tasks
+Visualize data relationships

-The notebook is structured into ten questions, each targeting a specific skill:
+Apply grid search and cross-validation techniques

-Load and explore the dataset
+Tools Used

-Data cleaning and type conversion
+Python

-Summary statistics
+Jupyter Notebook

-Simple linear regression
+Pandas

-Multiple linear regression
+Numpy

-Model evaluation
+Scikit-learn

-Polynomial regression
+Matplotlib / Seaborn (for visualization)

-Pipeline creation
+Author

-Grid search and cross-validation
+Desiree' Salvant

-Final evaluation and model selection
+Data Scientist | Real Estate & Technology Enthusiast